 A VIEW ON CREATION, PROCESS, SUBJECT AND CONTENT

 The Meandering series came into being to provide relief from a series of burdensome but vitally important subjects, that were fraught with anxiety and sadness.
 My prints and I had entered a world of violence, terror, loneliness, wholesale murder, and injustice.
-Although there were many aesthetically transcending moments and technical achievements during these periods, the time had come to leave these troubling series of printings behind: Sociopolitical, Lightness of Being, Solitary Human Forms, and The Armenian Genocide.
+Although there were many aesthetically transcending moments and technical achievements during these periods, the time had come to leave these troubling and historically important 4-part series of printings behind: Sociopolitical, Lightness of Being, Solitary Human Forms, and The Armenian Genocide.

 In 2002 after finishing a printing procedure, the residual ink remaining on the plate caught my attention.
 The faint abstract image known as a "ghost", seemed a worthy background candidate for a final image-overprint I thought.
 Not having an image in mind, I began to think of possibilities before the ink dried.
 A nearby rope quickly caught my eye that was used to secure my large rolled up prints for further examination at my studio.
 An exciting process unfolded—that of painting the rope and placing it carefully on the "ghost" imaged plate in an interesting undulating configuration, then placing a new sheet of BFK paper over it, I hoped for the best, as the print passed through the press.

 EARLY MEANDERINGS Blead Monoprint 29.5" h x 41.5" w